Ruth Hiatt: Film comedian

 As teenager she was discovered by comedian Lloyd Hamilton.
 She became his leading lady at United Artists studios in 1922.
 Hiatt was a former classic dancer who was Hamilton's successor to Irene Dalton.
 Their first work together is the short comedy The Speeder (1922).
 In 1923, Hiatt was contracted for the leading female role in the remaining Educational-Hamilton films.

 Hiatt played a street urchin in support of Hamilton in Lonesome (1924).
 In the role she wears high top shoes which were once worn by United States Senator Harry Lane of Oregon.
 Lane discarded them at the home of his cousin, cartoonist Pinto Colvig.

 In Smith's Baby (1925) Hiatt is the female lead (Mrs Smith) with Raymond McKee.
 Sennett cast Hiatt and McKee with Our Gang child star Mary Ann Jackson in 1927.
 The short comedies continued the Jimmy Smith series with titles like Smith's Pony (1927), Smith's Cook (1927), Smith's Cousin (1927), and Smith's Modiste Shop (1927).
 The movies were produced by Pathe Pictures.
 Jackson and McKee teamed with Hiatt and Hoot Gibson in The Flying Cowboy (1928).
 She was in the 1928 comedy The Burglar.

 Hiatt appeared in the second chapter of the Ken Maynard Sunset Trail (1932) serial entitled Battling With Buffalo Bill.
 Maynard's horse, Tarzan, was in this story of the open range before the army and law enforcement established themselves in western cattle towns.

 Hiatt's film career endured through 1941.
 Some of her later appearances were in the Three Stooges comedy Men In Black, the Our Gang entry Beginner's Luck, and Double Trouble (1941).

 Modeling career

 In August 1922, Hiatt modeled for Beckman Furs of West 7th Street in Los Angeles, California.
 She won first prize for beauty at the annual Venice Beach bathing beauties parade in August 1923.
 She wore a costume of black and white checkered silk, with hat and slippers that matched.

 Recognition

 The Western Association of Motion Picture Advertisers (WAMPAS) selected Hiatt among its thirteen baby star actresses for 1924.
-Blanche Mahaffey, Carmelita Geraghty, and Clara Bow were also chosen.
+Blanche Mehaffey, Carmelita Geraghty, and Clara Bow were also chosen.
 Hiatt was blonde but one reporter covering the WAMPAS banquet in San Francisco, in December 1923, wrote that she was brunette.